micmejia/bible-dump/NKJV/Genesis/Gen 30.md

 And Bilhah conceived and bore Jacob a son.

 ###### 6
 Then Rachel said, "God has judged my case; and He has also heard my voice and given me a son."
-Therefore she called his name [^b]Dan.
+Therefore she called his name Dan.

 ###### 7
 And Rachel's maid Bilhah conceived again and bore Jacob a second son.

 ###### 8
-Then Rachel said, "With [^c]great wrestlings I have wrestled with my sister, _and_ indeed I have prevailed."
-So she called his name [^d]Naphtali.
+Then Rachel said, "With great wrestlings I have wrestled with my sister, _and_ indeed I have prevailed."
+So she called his name Naphtali.

 ###### 9
 When Leah saw that she had stopped bearing, she took Zilpah her maid and gave her to Jacob as wife.